 Pressure Garment worn 24 hours a day

-Appointment with Dr Taylor and his nurses Garment worn only during the day Return to walking
+Appointment with Sole'vita nurses, Garment worn only during the day, Return to walking

 Appointment with Dr Taylor, Remove Pressure Garment, Resume Normal Activities